NarayanMahadevan/MakeTechEzResources/markdown/GK_EnterpriseArchPlan/SoftwareDeliveryManagement.md

 SPDP derives from above functionalities and is the four important aspect for successful Software Delivery.
 Essentially SPDP is:

 1. **Scope Management -** Major reason for Software Failure is the mis-management of Scope of the Project.
-This involves effective
+This involves clear specification of
    a.
-Requirement and
+Project Objectives,
    b.
+Requirements,
-Change Management <p></p>
+   c.
+Milestones <p></p>

 2. **Project Management -** Software Delivery can be better managed if all the stake holders had the clear visibility of current status of the Software Delivery.
 So as mush as the Scope has to be well-defined, the following has to be also well-define for Progress Monitoring.
 They are
    a.
 Milestone Releases,